-Mental Health Service - Recovery Through Supported Befriending
+Mental Health Recovery

-The REFOCUS programme aims to help our Friends to have hope for the future and enables our coordinators and volunteers to work alongside them to grow and live as well as possible, with or without symptoms.
+Our programme aims to help our Friends to have hope for the future and enables our coordinators and volunteers to work alongside them to grow and live as well as possible, with or without symptoms.

 Eligibility

-We can accept individuals (Friends) who are:
+We can accept applications from individuals who are:

 • aged 18 or over.